 Begin with a review of the balance progression, and practice with a straight toeside side slip.
-When the athlete has re-familiarized himself or herself with the side slip motion, begin to have him or her experiment with applying pressure in the same manner that was used while performing the garland on the heelside.
+When the athlete has re-familiarized themselves with the side slip motion, begin to have them experiment with applying pressure in the same manner that was used while performing the garland on the heelside.
 As the athlete becomes more familiar with the skill, provide less support until the athlete can complete the skill with no assistance.